sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 This should slow down the motors a little.
 Play with the value `200` and see how increasing or decreasing it affects the motor speed.

-## Improving the breaking distance
+## Improving the braking distance
 You should notice that robot actually moves a little when we turn the motors off.
 This is because the momentum of the robot keeps it moving even when the power is off.
-In order to apply some breaking force
+In order to apply some braking force we can leave the enable pins on durin
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY3OTc4NDg4OCwtMTgyOTkyNTgzLC01OD
+eyJoaXN0b3J5IjpbLTQxNjkzOTY5OCwxNjc5Nzg0ODg4LC0xOD
-Q2NDg0MDYsMjkwMTg5NjcwLDE0ODY4NjQwNTEsMTY5MTM4MTc4
+I5OTI1ODMsLTU4NDY0ODQwNiwyOTAxODk2NzAsMTQ4Njg2NDA1
-MSwtODcyNTg1MjMxLC03NDA1NzQyMjEsMTYxNjUzNjI1NywxNT
+MSwxNjkxMzgxNzgxLC04NzI1ODUyMzEsLTc0MDU3NDIyMSwxNj
-A1MzI4ODEzLDYwOTI3ODYwOSwtMTQyMDI4MjcxOCwxOTk1NzYz
+E2NTM2MjU3LDE1MDUzMjg4MTMsNjA5Mjc4NjA5LC0xNDIwMjgy
-Mjg0LDk1MzA2MDc3MywxOTQzMDA3NTQzLC04MDYzNDQ4MDgsOT
+NzE4LDE5OTU3NjMyODQsOTUzMDYwNzczLDE5NDMwMDc1NDMsLT
-g0OTMwMTg1XX0=
+gwNjM0NDgwOCw5ODQ5MzAxODVdfQ==
 -->